tmpfs/prism/doc/properties.md

 ### Extended Style Properties

-When the `extenededProperties` option is enabled plugins that handle these properties are configured.
+When the `extendedProperties` option is enabled plugins that handle these properties are configured.

 #### flex